This post may include affiliate links. Thank you for your support.

 More recipes for onions!

-Photo of a quick pickled red onion with garlic, bay leaf, and lemon peel in a white bowl
+Photo of pickled onions with garlic, bay leaf, and lemon peel in a white bowl.

 Total Time: 5 minutes